In Silicon Valley, some Indian Americans shun Clinton after election row

 Khanna’s supporters have shown a largesse that any presidential candidate would want to tap into.
 He has raised $1.25 million through June 30, far more than most congressional candidates, and more than double the $608,000 raised by Honda.

-Gupta is also co-chairman of the Indo-American Community of the West Coast, which is helping organise Modi’s appearance before a capacity crowd of 18,000 at the SAP Centre in San Jose on Sunday.
+Gupta is also co-chairman of the Indo-American Community of the West Coast, which is helping organize Modi’s appearance before a capacity crowd of 18,000 at the SAP Center in San Jose on Sunday.

 Other donors, like Facebook millionaire turned venture capitalist Chamath Palihapitiya, think Khanna should have hit back harder.